Rights of persons with disabilities

 On 13 December 2006 the General Assembly adopted the UN Convention on the Rights of Persons with Disabilities, together with an Optional Protocol aimed at establishing an individual complaints procedure.
 This was a historic step which, under the auspices of the UN, gives people with disabilities comprehensive human rights protection against discrimination.

-Both documents were signed by the German Government as early as 30 March 2007.
-Following the deposit of the instrument of ratification on 24 February 2009 in New York, the Convention and the Optional Protocol have been binding in Germany since 26 March 2009.
-To date 112 countries have ratified the Convention; in 67 countries the Optional Protocol, too, has become binding.
+Both documents were promptly signed by the German Government on 30 March 2007.
+Following the deposit of the instrument of ratification in New York on 24 February 2009, the Convention and the Optional Protocol have been binding in Germany since 26 March 2009.
+As of 15 April 2014, 143 countries and the European Union have ratified the Convention; in 80 countries the Optional Protocol has also become binding.

-For the first time ever, the European Community, too, has signed a UN human rights convention.
-This means that the European Community and its organs (European Parliament, Council, Commission, European Court of Justice and Court of Audit) are bound by the Convention in the exercise of their competences.
+The UN Convention on the Rights of Persons with Disabilities thus applies to the European Union and its organs (European Parliament, Council, Commission, European Court of Justice and Court of Auditors) in the exercise of their competences.

 For the Convention text and more information, please click here: